GregsGrog/php-hue-niverse/README.md

 # PHP-hue-niverse
 ## Overview
 I wrote this library to solve an issue I was having with writing a personal app, it provides a quick and easy way to interact with the philips hue api.
 Currently only supports local connection.
+## Note
+This library currently only works with lights and bridges connected on the local network, I am working to get this to work with the global system.
 ## Setup
 ### Using Composer
 Download the library by using the composer require command: